Titus-Briggs/my-website/content/about/index.md

 # Who am I?

-Hi, I’m **Titus Briggs** — a data-driven problem solver with a background in Sport and Exercise Science and a growing career in analytics, product thinking, and technical systems.
+Hi, I’m **Titus Briggs** - a product‑data‑driven problem solver working at the intersection of data, systems, and commercial operations.

+I currently work as a Product Data Assistant at SGS Engineering, where I manage products end‑to‑end across data, pricing, content, logistics, and e‑commerce.
+A major part of my role revolves around bundles — complex, high‑value product structures that shape how customers discover, compare, and buy.

+I analyse sales patterns, customer behaviour, and range gaps to identify opportunities, then build, validate, and launch bundles that improve both the customer journey and commercial performance.
+My work spans:

+- Data Analysis
+- Pricing Logic
+- PIM Expertise
+- E-commerce Optimisation
+- Continuous Improvement

+It’s a role where the work I do has a direct impact on the website, the customer experience, and the wider business — and that’s what I enjoy most.

+## How I Got Here

+My route into product data wasn’t traditional — but it makes sense when you break it down.

-My journey started in elite sport, competing in the Harlequins Rugby Academy and the London Broncos Rugby League Academy.
-Those years taught me discipline, resilience, and how to stay composed under pressure.
-After a series of concussions — and the disruption of COVID — I stepped away from playing and turned my focus toward understanding performance through data, systems, and insight.
+I started in **elite sport**, spending my early years in the Harlequins and London Broncos academies.
+That environment taught me discipline, resilience, and how to operate under pressure.
+When concussions and COVID forced me to step away, I shifted my focus from performing to understanding performance.

-That shift shaped my academic path at Nottingham Trent University, where I explored the core pillars of sport science:

-* Physiology — how the body responds to load
-* Biomechanics — movement, efficiency, and technique
-* Nutrition — fuelling performance and recovery
-* Psychology — mindset and behavioural insight
-* Injury & Illness — monitoring health and reducing risk

-These foundations still influence how I think today: analytical, evidence‑based, and human‑centred.

-## Experience

-Alongside my studies, I built a long-standing technical career at **Halfords**, progressing from basic bike builds to **Cycle Technician**.
-I initially worked through all lockdowns as a key worker, part-time throught education and upon graduating stepping into the **Department Manager** role.
-In this position I lead workshop operations, supported colleagues, and dealt with customer escalations and paper-trails.

-## Performance Environments

-I applied my academic knowledge in elite sports settings, most notably at **Nova Centurion Swimming Club**, supporting Olympic trailists with:

-* Video analysis
-* Biometric tracking
-* Hydration testing
-* Performance reporting
-* Goal-setting

-Whether collecting data at dawn or breaking down footage poolside, I learned how to translate raw information into meaningful action.
+That led me to study **Sport & Exercise Science** at Nottingham Trent University, where I learned how to analyse systems — physiology, biomechanics, psychology, injury, recovery.
+It was my first real exposure to structured data, patterns, and evidence‑based thinking.

+From there, I moved into **Sports Data Analysis**, working with Olympic‑level swimmers at Nova Centurion.
+I spent mornings collecting biometric data, breaking down video footage, and turning raw information into actionable insights.
+It taught me how to see the story behind the numbers.

+Alongside all of this, I spent years at Halfords, progressing from basic bike builds to Cycle Technician and eventually **Department Manager**.
+That experience grounded me in operations, customer behaviour, problem‑solving, and the realities of running a department day‑to‑day.

+Somewhere in the middle of all that, I built my own productivity ecosystem — in **Doom Emacs**.
+The process taught me how systems fit together, how workflows break, and how to design tools that actually support the work.
+It also led to this **website**, where I document what I'm learning, how I work, and how my thinking evolves over time.

+Put all of that together — elite sport, scientific analysis, operational experience, and a love of systems — and the path becomes clear.

+It’s the combination that led me to where I am now:
+A Product Data Assistant at SGS Engineering, working in a tools and tool‑storage company where structured data, commercial logic, and system design all intersect.

 ## Where I'm Going

-I've recently accepted a role as **Product Data Assistant** at **SGS Engineering** where I'll be working across data, systems, and product workflows, with a bit of e-commerce thrown in too.
-My focus now is on building strong analytical foundations - Excel, data modelling, and product-oriented thinking - and applying them to real business problems.
-I am drawn to roles where data doesn't just inform decisions, but improves the systems behind them.
-I will continue to develop my skills in this role and see where it takes me...
+My role at SGS has opened up a range of career paths — from product data leadership to PIM management, commercial analysis, and technical product roles.
+I’m not locking myself into one direction; I’m building the skills and experience that will let me grow naturally as opportunities appear.

+To support that, I’m beginning structured SQL learning to deepen my analytical capability and expand my long‑term career prospects.
+SQL fits perfectly with the work I already do — data relationships, product structures, pricing logic, and operational reporting — and it’s a skill that will compound over time.

+Right now, my focus is simple:
+Keep learning, keep improving, and see where this role takes me.

 ## Contact me